openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ### Successful Authorization Response

-Authentication Responses MUST be made as defined in Section 3.1.2.5 of [@!OpenID.Core].
+Authentication Responses MUST be made as defined in [@!RFC6749].

 Below is a non-normative example of
 ```
 HTTP/1.1 302 Found
   Location: https://wallet.example.org/cb?
     code=SplxlOBeZQQYbYS6WxSbIA
-    &state=af0ifjsldkj
 ```

 ### Authentication Error Response

-Authentication Error Response MUST be made as defined in section 3.1.2.6 of [@!OpenID.Core].
+Authentication Error Response MUST be made as defined in [@!RFC6749].

 The following is a non-normative example of an unsuccessful token response.